The Crazy Drink This Functional Doc Orders At Starbucks To Reverse Aging

 Depression is a mental health disorder that affected nearly 7 percent of adults and 12.8 percent of adolescents with one or more major episodes in 2016.
 This disorder is described as persistent sad and/or hopeless feelings, feelings of guilt and worthlessness, and loss of interest in hobbies.
 Depression can also have physical effects such as insomnia, fatigue, loss of appetite, and excessive weight gain or loss.
 Fortunately, bergamot oil can be used to combat depression due to its uplifting and mood-boosting qualities.

-In 2008, a study was performed on hospice patients with terminal cancer.
+In 2008, a study1 was performed on hospice patients with terminal cancer.
 Half of the patients received a five-minute hand massage with a carrier oil for seven days while the other half received the same hand massage with bergamot, lavender, and frankincense essential oils added to the carrier oil.
 After the week had gone by, the patients who received the essential oil hand massages showed significant and positive changes with their depression by simply enjoying the aromatics of the three essential oils.

 Bergamot oil reduces anxiety.

 Aside from depression, bergamot can also help those struggling with anxiety or overwhelming stress.
 While it is an uplifter, it can also act as a calming and soothing agent that can help relieve stress.
-Another study was performed in 2006 that looked into the effects of inhaling bergamot, lavender, and ylang ylang in regards to stress, anxiety, and cortisol levels.
+Another study2 was performed in 2006 that looked into the effects of inhaling bergamot, lavender, and ylang ylang in regards to stress, anxiety, and cortisol levels.
 The group that experienced this aromatherapy blend every day for four weeks showed lowered psychological stress responses.
 This means the outside stressors of life had less of an effect on their physical and emotional well-being after being exposed to the bergamot oil scent every day.

 Bergamot oil is antibacterial and antifungal.

 One of the many ways bergamot can be physically beneficial to your body is the infection-fighting power that it has.
 Bergamot can suppress bacteria, germs, and fungus to stop the growth and prevent any further growth.
 Due to the chemical compounds in this oil, it is antibiotic and disinfectant.
 This is why it is used extensively in hand and body soaps to inhibit the spread of common infections.
-It is also known to help manage urinary tract, colon, intestinal, kidney, and candida infections.
+It is also known to help manage urinary tract, colon, intestinal, kidney, and candida infections3.

 The main reason I use bergamot oil, though?
 To slow the aging process.